 During this study period, a total of 532 women gave vaginal birth at the professorial obstetric unit, Colombo South Teaching Hospital (CSTH) and sustained perineal trauma requiring suturing during child birth.
 A total of 235 potentially eligible women were approached in the antenatal period for participation in the trial, and 201 (85%) women provided provisional informed consent, of those women 169 became eligible after birth.
-All 169 women were included in the analysis; with 84 randomized to receive diclofenac sodium suppositories and 85 women received the placebo.
-The two group were well balanced for demographic characteristics at the trial entry and labour and birth outcomes as well as perineal repair technique.
-Study outcome data were available from 98% of women at 24 hours.
+All 169 analysis was done by intention to treat with the use of parametric test (t test) and chi-square test.